 4. As you move further from the rim, you will notice that your “swishes” result in the ball bouncing back to you each time.
 You won’t even have to move to rebound your shots if they “swish.”
 Your rotation (ball spin) and perfect shot hitting the back of the net will cause the ball to hit the floor and backspin towards you each time.

-5. When you finally get to the free throw line, “swish” two and then continue shooting to ten.
-See if you can get 10 in a row, (the last 8 don’t have to be swishes) or at least hit your personal best.
+5. When you finally get to the free throw line, try to “swish” the first two and continue shooting to ten.
+See if you can make 10 in a row or at least hit your personal best.

 After satisfying your free throw shooting goals, you are now ready to work on other areas and your perimeter game.